 The second part of setting up a formative assessment is aligning the targeted objectives with both the assessment questions and the activities that you want students to be able to "test out" of and skip.

-- To make sure the objectives are available in the course review: How do I create and/or import objectives?
+- Make sure the objectives are available in the course.

 Configure passing criteria